 ACV mixed with water, juice, or another liquid is safe to drink, and it’s fine to use it on food.
 However, with a pH between 2.4 and 3.3, vinegar is acidic enough to erode tooth enamel, inflame the esophagus and stomach, and trigger nausea and acid reflux.

-It may also interfere with some medicines, including diabetes medicines and diuretics (fluid tablets).
-Always check with your doctor before starting any new supplements, especially if you take regular medicines.
+It may interfere with some medicines, including diabetes medicines and diuretics (fluid tablets).

 Should I Use Apple Cider Vinegar